 What will you include in your self-care routine?

-I’ve given you the basics to create a self-care routine.
+Hopefully, I’ve given you the basics to create your routine.
 Now it’s time to put those tools to work.

 And I hope you will because when we take care of ourselves as moms, everybody benefits.
 That includes your business too.